s-matyukevich/raspberry-pi-os/docs/lesson01/linux/build-system.md

 #### Link stage

-* As you might see from the output of `make help` command, the default target, which is responsible for building the kernel, is called `vmlinux`
+* As you might see from the output of `make help` command, the default target, which is responsible for building the kernel, is called `vmlinux`.

 * `vmlinux` target definition can be found [here](https://github.com/torvalds/linux/blob/v4.14/Makefile#L1004) and it looks like this.